Frequently Asked Questions

 What are some of the changes to residence I should be aware of before arriving?

 COVID-19 has significantly changed how Dalhousie University will operate, including our residence system.
 We have had to institute some restrictions following Nova Scotia Public Health guidelines.
 These are subject to change at any time, so please keep checking for updates.

 - Dining halls will be assigned based on your residence building.
 Unfortunately, you will not be able to use multiple dining halls.

-- No alcohol or cannabis allowed in residence at any time for any reason.
+- No alcohol or cannabis allowed in residence at any time for any reason until further notice.
 Anyone with a prescription for medical-use cannabis should contact us immediately.
 (This includes ALL residences.)

 - Updates were made to the Residence Community Living Guide.

 Any updates to these residence policies will be sent to your Dal email.